-Alexandrian Blue This stone comes from the same Prilep quarry as the Alexandrian White in North Macedonia.
+Alexandrian Blue New for 2019 this comes from the same Prilep quarry as the Alexandrian White in North Macedonia.
 The unusual and attractive blue grey banding is far denser than in any of the Alexandrian White but the white remains to establish the full tonal range on larger pieces.